-Most employee groups actually contribute beyond the Employee Contribution portion and pay a portion of the Employer Contribution: 6 percent for sworn police and fire personnel and 1 percent for all non-sworn personnel (with a phased-in increase to 3 percent).
+Most employee groups contribute beyond the Employee Contribution portion and pay a portion of the Employer Contribution: 6 percent for sworn police and fire personnel and 1 percent for all non-sworn personnel (with a phased-in increase to 3 percent).
 The Employer rates displayed in Table 1 represent the full Employer cost as assessed by CalPERS, and do not reflect these cost-sharing agreements, as these agreements do not affect the overall cost of CalPERS, only who pays what share.

 Over the last several years, the CalPERS Board of Administration has considered and adopted several rate methodology changes that directly impact the retirement rates that cities pay (employer contribution rates).
 Each of these changes is effective in different fiscal years, with varying phase-in schedules.
-While these changes significantly increase our current retirement costs, they are intended to stabilize the CalPERS plans for long-term sustainability, actually help the cities in the long-run, and should have been implemented long ago by CalPERS.
+While these changes significantly increase our current retirement costs, they are intended to stabilize the long-term sustainability of CalPERS retirement plans, helping cities in the long-run.
+Many of these changes should have been implemented long ago by CalPERS.